youssefaltai/linux-custom-url-scheme/README.md

 with the parameters it needs.

-You can make this executable in Bash, Python, or whatever you prefer, just make sure specify in the `Exec` field of the `potato-handler.desktop` how to execute it.
+You can make this executable in Bash, Python, or whatever you prefer, just make sure you specify in the `Exec` field of the `potato-handler.desktop` how to execute it.

 ## Unregistering your custom protocol